INTERSECT-training/packaging/episodes/environment.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Learn about virtual environments
+- Learn about and create virtual environments
-- Use a task runner to manage environments and run code
+- Adding packages to a virtual environment
+- Installing python applications outside of the virtual environment

 ::::::::::::::::::::::::::::::::::::::::::::::::